swcarpentry/python-novice-inflammation/_episodes/07-errors.md

 but I try to open `myfile.txt`, this will fail.
 The correct path would be `writing/myfile.txt`.
-It is also possible (like with `NameError`) that the file path contains a typo.
+It is also possible that the file name or its path contains a typo.

 A related issue can occur if you use the "read" flag instead of the "write" flag.
 Python will not give you an error if you try to open a file for writing